Guide to Madlitics Fields

 Default value: [lp]

-Captures the group or category of the landing page, allowing related entry points to be recorded under a shared identifier.
+Captures the category or logical grouping of the landing page, allowing multiple related entry points to be analyzed under a shared identifier.

 Field label: lpg